em-an-en/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the wd
 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively, the file _hello is a symbolic link and is in the wd
-102-if_only changes owner of the file hello to betty only if it is owned by guillaume, the file is in the wd
+102-if_only changes owner of the file hello to betty only if it is owned by guillaume, the file is in the wd 103-Star_Wars will play the Star Wars IV episode in the terminal